Skip to content

 Key features of Logan

-Logan City Council, established in 1979, governs an area of 957 square kilometers in Queensland, Australia.
+Logan City Council, established in 1979, governs an area of 957 square kilometres in Queensland, Australia.
 Bordering Brisbane City to the north, Logan's southern boundary stretches along the Logan River, while it extends westward to include suburbs such as Park Ridge and Greenbank.

 Following a boundary expansion in 2012, Logan City now encompasses areas further south, reaching Beenleigh and Gleneagle, and west to Peak Crossing.
 The city includes a diverse landscape across 70 suburbs, supporting a dynamic community and contributing to the growth of South East Queensland.
 Logan is a growing residential area, with substantial rural, rural-residential, commercial and industrial areas.
 Logan is well-positioned to support the growing South-East Queensland region and attract a wide range of industry and development.